Md Muksodur Rahman Patwary: Career

 Patwary is a cadre of the 1985 Bangladesh Civil Service administrative branch.
 He joined the service in 1988.
 He served as the Assistant Commissioner of Munshiganj District, Narayanganj District, and Shariatpur District.
 He was the magistrate of Barhatta Upazila, Ghazaria Upazila, Munshiganj Sadar Upazila, Netrokona Sadar Upazila, and Tongibari Upazila.

 From 1 January 1998 to April 2003, Patwary served as the Dhaka Metropolitan Magistrate.
 He was Bajitpur Upazila Executive Officer from 1 May 2003 to 4 December 2003.
 He was the Additional District Commissioner of Rajbari District from 14 December 2003 to 18 November 2006.
 He was the deputy secretary of the Ministry of Public Administration from 22 April 2007 to 28 August 2008.

 Patwary served as the deputy commissioner of Tangail District from 31 August 2008 to 15 September 2009.

 Patwary was the joint Secretary of the Cabinet Division in 2014.

 Patwary was an Additional Secretary of the Cabinet Division in 2016.
 He served as the Additional Secretary of the Ministry of Cultural Affairs.
 He was the director general of the Bangladesh National Museum.

 On 30 October 2018, Patwary was appointed acting secretary of the Ministry of Land and made permanent in May 2019.
 He was promoted to senior secretary.
 He worked on digitalizing the record system and land tax collection at the Ministry of Land.
 He established the National Committee on Monitoring and Reviewing the Land Services Digitization.
 He created Hotline 16122 and hotline.land.gov.bd for the Ministry of Land as part of the Digital Bangladesh policy of Prime Minister Sheikh Hasina.
 He chaired a committee to protect rivers and prevent illegal sand extraction.

-In December 2022, Justices M Enayetur Rahim and Md Mostafizur Rahman of the High Court Division questioned why Patwary was still the secretary of Ministry of Land despite admitting to use three official cars illegally for his family.
+In December 2022, Justices M Enayetur Rahim and Mostafizur Rahman of the High Court Division questioned why Patwary was still the secretary of Ministry of Land despite admitting to use three official cars illegally for his family.
 He defended himself saying "90 percent" government secretaries do it.
 Md Mustafizur Rahman replaced Patwary as the secretary of the Ministry of Land on 31 December 2020.
 He retired from the admin service.

 In May 2023, Patwary was appointed a member of the Bangladesh Public Service Commission along with Helal Uddin Ahmed, Musammat Nazmanara Khanum, and Shafiqul Islam.